zeta-chain/zetachain-improvement-proposals/zip9.md

 On TON, likely very low as the whole verification is implemented natively.

+### Communication Channel: Broadcast channel with ZetaChain state machine
+The Distributed KeyGen (DKG) and KeySign protocol requires communication between signers; Some kind of broadcast channel is required for DKG but not necessary for KeySign.
+However for possible on-chain accoutability of signers broadcast channel via ZetaChain state machine would be idea, as all actions are recorded on-chain and can be automatically accounted and incentivized.

 ## Backward/Forward Compatibility
 This is not backward compatible to ECDSA TSS.